TCPWAVE/tims-python-client/README.rst

 Below is a complete program showing the use of this library.\
 This example shows how to create network in IPAM using this library::

-    from client.networks import NetworkManager
+    from tcpwave_client import NetworkManager
-    from client.exceptions import APICallFailedException
+    from tcpwave_client import APICallFailedException
     import json

     def create_network():